GiacomoCaciagli/Software_Design_For_UAV_Applications_in_GNSS-DENIED_Environments/Error_handling.md

     1. go into the VOXL with:

                adb shell

                bash

        or

                ssh root@<VOXL ip>

     (The password is oelinux123)

     2. enter the container with:

                docker exec <container_name> -it bash

     3. inside the container run:

-        (TODO)
+               ros2 lifecycle set /mocap4r2_vicon_driver_node activate

        if the result of the previous command is *Transition successful* you can exit from the container and the VOXL and everything should be fine, if not you can manually start the node inside the container with:

-        (TODO) &
+               ros2 launch mocap4r2_vicon_driver mocap4r2_vicon_driver_launch.py &

         and then, when the command is end, execute again the command:

-        (TODO)
+                ros2 lifecycle set /mocap4r2_vicon_driver_node activate

     if this doesn't work you have to reboot the system